Bonus material: Download Marketing Positioning Checklist.

 - LinkedIn was cracking down on automation tools, and many customers were concerned about their LinkedIn accounts being suspended.
 Expandi offers the safest tool for LinkedIn automation

-- Lead generation agencies struggle managing multiple clients in a single tool.
+- Lead generation agencies struggle to manage multiple clients in a single tool.
 Expandi offers a unique set of agency features that make it easy to manage multiple LinkedIn accounts

 - Acceptance and response rates on LinkedIn are going down – and LinkedIn penalizes people who do many connection requests that people refuse.
 Expandi offers advanced personalization and list building features that allow you to implement personalized, trigger-based outreach campaigns.